danialgoodwin/android-global-overlay/README.md

         }

-3. In `AndroidManifest.xml`, add your `Service` and add the required Android permission:
+3. In `AndroidManifest.xml`, add your `Service` and the required Android permission:

         <manifest ...>